fvalka/AviatorsBot/README.md

 Sending the command `/xwind <ICAO>` to the bot will provide you with the crosswind and headwind for all runways of that airport.

+### Density Altitude Calculation
+Using the `/da <ICAO>` command the current density altitude is calculated.

+This calculation is based upon the altimeter setting, elevation, temperature and dew point.
+All of these data points are taken from the METAR and require no further user input.

+Calculating the density altitude with consideration for the actual pressure and water vapor pressure results in a more accurate result than just using the elevation and temperature.

 ### Current Weather
 The `/wx <ICAO>` command returns the current METAR and TAF and enhances the METAR with an icon for the flight category provided by